Lubmes/fabmanager_zld/README.md

 * RSpec, FactoryGirl and Capybara are used for testing.
 BDD building style approach.

-* Configurated to use NL (Dutch) as the default local (in config/application.rb)
+* Configurated to use NL (Dutch) as the default local (in config/application.rb).
+I18n building approach.

-# Styling
+## Styling

-Styling is done with the css-only library W3.CSS found in a single file: lib/assets/stylesheets/w3.css.
+Styling is done with the css-only library W3.CSS found in a single file (in lib/assets/stylesheets/w3.css).
 This is done to make the styling as lightweight as possible, so others can easily apply their own style.
 Mind the simple_form config file (config/initializers/simle_form.rb).
-There you can easily adjust the forms their style classes, ids and the shape of errors.
+There you can easily adjust the forms their style classes, ids and the shape of the errors.

+### Devise & styling

+If your unhappy about the devise forms and want to customize in favour of your own idea for the layout, use `rails g devise:views` and when prompted for overwriting the view files answer `Yes`.
+Bootstrap should automatically work (when installed of course), or use something entirely diferent.